Key Takeaways

 Mie University Hospital

-- Developed the TURIP technique (Transverse Uterine-Repair Incision of the Placenta) for conservative PAS surgery29
+- Developed the TURIP technique (Tourniquet, Uterus Inversion, and Placental dissection) for conservative PAS surgery29

 - Novel technique contribution to the growing global toolkit for fertility-preserving PAS surgery